8. Dynamic Linking¶

 the array of pre-initialization functions is specified by

-and the address of the array
+DT_PREINIT_ARRAY and the address of the array

-of termination functions is specified by DT_FINI_ARRAY
+of termination functions is specified by DT_FINI_ARRAY.

-The size of each array is specified by the DT_INIT_ARRAYSZ
+The size of each array is specified by the DT_INIT_ARRAYSZ,

-, and DT_FINI_ARRAYSZ
+DT_PREINIT_ARRAYSZ, and DT_FINI_ARRAYSZ

 entries.